 Users can switch shifts, send messages, track paychecks, and import work schedules within Branch Messenger's Android app.
 As a manager, you can also use the app to share open shifts, approve requests for shift swaps or time off, and message team members privately or in group chats.
 GetApp readers love that they have their work schedules at their fingertips, including notifications when a shift's about to start.

 Pricing: Branch Messenger's "Free" plan offers unlimited employees, managers, shift imports and swaps, messaging, and shift posts.
 It also provides regional workplace location access, store-level reporting, and 24/7 customer support.

 Connecteam lets you track time by client and projects.
 Its digital clock auto-syncs with the app's mobile time clock.
-This allows you to update crucial details-like attachments and overtime hours-in real time.
+This allows you to update crucial details, such as attachments and overtime hours, in real time.
 Once your invoices are done, you can run your timesheet to payroll from within the app.

 Managers can use Connecteam's Android app to handle management meetings, repeatable workflows, training options, and more.
 GetApp readers say that while they'd like more management-focused features, Connecteam has helped many of them streamline operations and communications.
 This is especially crucial for remote teams with colleagues who aren't always in the office when they clock in or out.